tushRana/BulkIPRepCheck/README.md

 # About BulkIPRepCheck
 > BulkIPRepCheck is a python tool designed to extract the Reputation of IPs in bulk.
 The tool inputs massive amounts of IPs and queries multiple IP Reputation databases and gives a Malicious or Not-Malicious status for each IP.
+It also saves the instances of malwares where the IP was noticed to be associated with.
 The tool has support for the following IP Reputation databases:
 * IBM XFORCE (Requires user API key)
 * Abuse.ch
 * Alientvault